lolivi/EFTD6Limits/README.md

 Now there will be a directory with a .txt file and many .lhe files.
 ## Variables
 Note: these files were written for a VBS ZZ event.
 The limits were obtained in terms of ZZMass and Z pT.\
-If you whish to use another variable you will need to refill the templates in plotterAndTemplateMaker.c and launch again bkgWorkspace1d.c.\
+If you want to use another variable you will need to refill the templates in plotterAndTemplateMaker.c and launch again bkgWorkspace1d.c.\
 You will find the instructions [here](https://github.com/covarell/vbs_analysis)
 ## Workspace
 You will find the SM shapes for Z pT (and ZZMass) in pT/workspace/1D_...input_func.root (or Mass/workspace/1D_...input_func.root)